finnlsmith/stats100/README.md

 # stats100
-A place for projects to live
+A place for data science & analytics projects to live